controlecidadao/samantha_ia/README.md

 ✅ **Document Handling:** The system can load small PDF and TXT files.
 User prompts, system prompt and model's URL list can be inputted via a TXT file for convenience.<br><br>

 ✅ **Versatile Text Input:** Fields for prompt insertion allow users to interact with the system effectively, including system prompt, previous model response and user prompt to guide the model's response.
-You can save user prompts to TXT files.<br><br>
+You can save copied texts to TXT files.<br><br>

 ✅ **Code Integration:** Automatic extraction of Python code blocks or HTML code from model's response, along with pre-installed [JupyterLab](https://jupyter.org/) integrated development environment (IDE) in an isolated virtual environment, enables users to run generated code swiftly for immediate results.<br><br>